mogicheva/Bundesliga/README.md

 # Bundesliga
-This a Soccer Scores Web App, using openligadb.de.
+This is a Django Soccer Scores Web App, using openligadb.de.

 Show data about Bundesliga 2021/2022 teams: